-The space characters are explicit break opportunities; however, spaces at the end of a line are not measured for fit.
+The space characters are used as explicit break opportunities; they allow line breaks before most other characters.
+However, spaces at the end of a line are ordinarily not measured for fit.
 If there is a sequence of space characters, and breaking after any of the space characters would result in the same visible line, then the line breaking position after the last space character in the sequence is the locally most optimal one.
-In other words, because the last character measured for fit is before the space character, any number of space characters are kept together invisibly on the previous line and the first non-space character starts the next line.
+In other words, when the last character measured for fit is before the space character, any number of space characters are kept together invisibly on the previous line and the first non-space character starts the next line.